fluttercandies/flutter_photo_manager_plugins/README.md

 # Plugins for [photo_manager][]

+Issues are managed in the primary repo: https://github.com/fluttercandies/flutter_photo_manager/issues

 <!-- The list is genrated by `dart tools/make_readme.dart` -->

 | Package | Version | Location | pub.dev |